To learn more about Haru check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-Haru’s signature card.
-It costs 2 AP, and starts out at 240% Damage.
-It gains an additive +60% Damage each time it is played, up to a total of 540% damage after being played 5 times.
+Haru’s Signature Card.
+It costs 2 AP and starts at 300% Damage.
+It gains an additive +80% Damage each time it is played, up to a total of 1100% damage after being played 10 times.
 This card also has the [Pulverize] tag, which allows it to deal +20% more damage against enemies with shields.

 Anchor Pointer